What could be better than digging through the shelves to find retro treasures? Adding in a walk and bite to eat too!

-We have heard the Blue Mountains is the place to go for retro shopping so if you're serious we suggest packing a bag for a weekend trip.
-We suggest exploring the region’s walks as well as finding things you didn’t know you needed or wanted.
-Before you go, why not rummage around in your own cupboards to give stuff away, and make room for new recycled goodies?
+We've heard the Blue Mountains is the place to go for retro shopping so if you're serious we suggest taking a bag to bring home your finds.
+And before you go, why not rummage around in your own cupboards to find something to give away, and make room for new recycled treasures.

 Here’s where to go for vintage finds and great bargains in the Blue Mountains.